Photographing the golden, whispering wheat fields.

 Cliffs around Cape Spencer lighthouse

-My experiences and some advice on staying safe.
+My experiences and close calls with some advice on staying safe.

 I’ve discovered as a photographer I must stay safe and reasonably fit.
 I regularly clamber over rocks, walk up high hills and mountains, climb sandy dunes, wade through tall grasses, fossic through low trees and bushes, slush through piles of snow, scale fences and so on……